eduardm1/API/README.md

 ## :dart: About ##

-This project is intended to serve as a start for a REST API for the 3rd module, Business Intelligence and IT, within the University of Twente.
+A REST API for module 3, Business Intelligence and IT, at University of Twente.

-Even though the API routes that are created within this project are probably not fit for your case, this README should be enough to help you design it for your own case.
+The API routes will most likely not fit your case.
+This README will guide you to make it fit your own case.

 ## :question: Why an API? ##